maoschanz/drawing/CONTRIBUTING.md

 - Good comments explain *why* the code does it, if a comment needs to explain *what* it does, the code is probably bad.
 - I like `GAction`s and i've added wrapper methods for using them, try to use that instead of directly connecting buttons/menu-items to a method.

-Concerning design, try to respect GNOME Human Interface Guidelines as much as possible, while making your feature available from the (hidden by default) menubar.
-If you're contributing to an alternative layout ("elementary OS", "Cinnamon", …), just be sure to not hurt the UX with the GNOME layout (since it is used on smartphone, it has to stay very resizable).
+Concerning design, try to respect [GNOME Human Interface Guidelines](https://developer.gnome.org/hig/stable/) as much as possible, while making your feature available from the menubar.
+The menubar is hidden in most cases, but it should contains as many `GAction`s as possible for testing purposes (and also because searchable menus still exist).
+If you're contributing to an alternative layout ("elementary OS", "Cinnamon", or any other), just be sure to not hurt the UX with the GNOME layout (since it's the one used on smartphone, it has to stay very resizable).

 ## Explanation of the code